DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

  ReactDOM.render(<MyComponent />, document.getElementById('mount-point'));
  ```

+ The initial assumption is that during `render()` an instance of the `MyComponent` class is created, using something like `new MyComponent()`.
+This instance is then passed to render.
+Although this assumption sounds reasonable, the reality of the process is a little more involved.

- The initial assumption is that `render()` and JSX is creating an instance of the `MyComponent` class.
-What is actually occurring is JSX converts the ReactDOM line to use `React.createElement` and passes the Element instance to the `render()`:
+ What is actually occurring is the JSX processor converts the `ReactDOM.render()` line to use `React.createElement` to generate the instance.
+This generated Element is passesed to the `render()` method:

  ```javascript
  // generated code post-JSX processing